“You can do anything you set your mind to.”

 I can do all things through Him who strengthens me.
 (Philippians 4:13 NASB)

-When we set our focus on a task, if it is God’s will, that task will be completed.
+When we set our mind to accomplish a task, if it is God’s will, that task will be completed.
 Have no doubt about that.
 The Israelites set their minds to rebuild the wall of Jerusalem, and they did it.
 They were doing God’s will, and He was with them through the whole process.

 So we built the wall, and the entire wall was joined together to half its height, for the people had a mind to work.
 (Nehemiah 4:6 NASB)

-When we tell kids they can do anything, we are setting them up to fail.
+When we tell kids they can do anything, we’re setting them up to fail.
 They’ll believe they can fly if they think about it hard enough.
 They’ll believe they can be Superman if only they put on a cape.
+But those guarantees are empty.

 Sure, we can accomplish tasks without God.
-People around the world build skyscrapers, find cures for diseases, and win battles against foes.
+People around the world build skyscrapers, find cures for diseases, and win battles against their enemies.
 They’ve done things that seemed impossible.
 After all, every sports movie has an underdog story.

-But only God gave them the strength to do those things.
+But only God gave them the ability to do those things.

 You can set your mind to a task, but you should really set your mind on the Savior.
 He’s great at doing the impossible.